Nialixus/typewritertext/README.md

   duration: Duration(milliseconds: 50),
 );

-// or if you can use builder to integrate
+// or you can use builder to integrate
-// with other widget like auto size text like this
+// with other widget like this

 const TypeWriterText.builder(
   'Lorem ipsum dolor sit amet ...',